chaitanyachow1729/NumberPlateDetection_RSA/README.md

 Type python appy.py in the commond promot, You will get the IP address.

-Please type the IP address in your preferred brower and continue the web app
+Please type the IP address in your preferred browser and continue the web app

 # Details about the project